 - “We discuss with the company test protocols and controls when designing the HPV study.
 The test outcomes take about four weeks.”

 Hypernova Chronos is leading

 the way in High Level Disinfection (HLD)

-Hypernova Chronos is leading the way in High Level Disinfection (HLD) as the only automated system proven to kill native human papillomavirus (HPV) both in vitro and in clinical use.1,2
+Chronos® automated UV-C High Level Disinfection (HLD) system is proven to kill native human papillomavirus (HPV) both in vitro and in clinical use.2,3

 - Meyers J, Ryndock E, Conway MJ, Meyers C, Robison R. Susceptibility of high-risk human papillomavirus type 16 to clinical disinfectants.
 J Antimicrob Chemother.
 2014;69(6):1546-50.

 - Meyers C, Milici J, Robison R (2017) UVC radiation as an effective disinfectant method to inactivate human papillomaviruses.
 PLoS ONE 12 (10): e0187377.

 - Maxime Pichon, Karine LebailCarval, Geneviève Billaud, Bruno Lina, Pascal Gaucherand and Yahia Mekki (2019) Decontamination of Intravaginal Probes Infected by Human Papillomavirus (HPV) Using UV-C Decontamination System.
 J. Clin.
 Med, 8, 1776; doi:10.3390/jcm8111776.

 - Johnson.
 S. et al.(2013) Evaluation of a Hydrogen Peroxide-Based System for High-Level